-DESCRIPTION: In Media, students will make and respond to Media Art forms such as film, news reports, documentary, advertisement, music video, animation, video games, graphic novels and/or a combination of these.
-Students will explore both still photography and film making techniques and processes.
+EXTRA CURRICULAR CONTRIBUTION: \$60.00 DESCRIPTION: COURSE ASSESSMENT: In Media, students will make and respond to Media Art forms such as film, news reports, documentary, advertisement, music video, animation, video games, graphic novels, photography based media and/or a combination of these.
+Students will explore both still photography, including digital and dark room practices and film making techniques and processes.
 Students will learn how forms, styles and contexts of media artworks are shaped by histories, purpose, traditions and communications technologies.
 The produce artworks in narrative and non-narrative forms that reach audiences through specific media context that may include radio, print, cinema, television, internet, mobile devices or new and emerging contexts.

-COURSE ASSESSMENT: Visual Diary, finished artworks and theory
+Visual Diary, finished artworks and theory LINKS TO VCE: Art Creative Practice, Visual Communication Design V ISUAL COMMUNICATION DESIGN (10VIS) EXTRA CURRICULAR CONTRIBUTION: \$55.00 DESCRIPTION: This unit encourages students to further their skills within Visual Communication.
+This encompasses the fields of communicating design, analysis and investigation.
+The subject deals with the development of visual systems by which we can understand information.
+Examples might include the development of business signage and logos, direction systems for people in multi-language situations such as airports, tourism etc The work ranges through formal instrumental drawing to freehand concept drawings and rendering with ink, pencils, markers and airbrushes.
+COURSE ASSESSMENT: Folio, Design Concepts, Assignments LINKS TO VCE: Visual Communication Design, Art Creative Practise